trallard/BAD_days/Day1/Ttest.md

 ## 3. T-test the fast way

- **This is what you should be doing... **
+ **This is what you should be doing...**

- Suppose that the gene expression data from two groups of patients (experimental) are availaeble and that the that the hypothesis is about the difference between the population means $\mu_1$ and $\mu_2$.
+ Suppose that the gene expression data from two groups of patients (experimental) are availabe and that the hypothesis is about the difference between the population means $\mu_1$ and $\mu_2$.

 Thus $H_0: \mu_1 = \mu_2$ is to be tested against  $H_0: \mu_1 \neq \mu_2$.
 If